 We do not offer refunds once booked.

 -Is the Observatory wheelchair accessible?

 Yes, the Bayfordbury Science Building where the first part of the visit will take place has a ramp to the door and lift.
-Two of our telescope domes are wheelchair accessible and these are used for private visits and will be open for open evenings.
+Our two largest telescope domes are wheelchair accessible and these are used for private visits and will be open for open evenings.
 However it is unlikely a wheelchair user will be able to look through the eyepieces due to the nature of the telescope geometry.
 A wheelchair user can look through one of our portable telescopes located at the observatory.

 Please contact us beforehand to discuss any other specific accommodations which may need to be made.